Percentage Calculator

 Table of Contents

-8. How to Enter Values
+- How to Enter Values into the Percentage Difference Calculator

-When an investor injects $ 12,000 into an investment and earns a profit of $ 3,000 at the end of the investment period, the yield represents \$\frac{3,000}{12,000}=\frac{1}{4}\$ of the investment.
-To express this fraction as a percentage, we multiply it by 100%, where % is the percentage symbol.
+Imagine an investor puts $12,000 into an asset and earns a $3,000 profit by the end of the investment period.
+The yield represents \$\frac{3,000}{12,000}=\frac{1}{4}\$ of the original investment.
+To express this fraction as a percentage, we multiply it by 100%, where the % sign is the recognized percentage symbol.

 Therefore, we get: